Anunth-R/Fast-Robots/lab1.md

 ## Continuously Sending Messages

 An important piece of information is ble's data transfer rate.
-To derermine this, I wrote a while loop that continuously sends timestamp messages for 5 seconds.
+To determine this, I wrote a while loop that continuously sends timestamp messages for 5 seconds.
 The notification handler picks up these messages and prints them.
 During 5 seconds, 138 messages were outputted (28 messages/sec).

 On the Arduino side: